sotoodeh/ucity_EEM404/README.md

 - rosrun hello_world talker.py
 - rosrun hello_world listener.py

+rosout is a handy tool for debugging. http://wiki.ros.org/rosout

+you can pull up messages using rqt_console: http://wiki.ros.org/rqt_console

 A; B    # Run A and then B, regardless of success of A